HR Must-Know: FCRA and Adverse Action Compliance

 In this insightful session of "Day with DISA 2024", Morgan Reynolds, Vice President of Risk and Legal Counsel at DISA Global Solutions, delved into the intricacies of the FCRA (Fair Credit Reporting Act) and adverse action laws.
 Morgan, with his extensive experience at DISA and legal expertise, provided a comprehensive overview of how these laws affect HR practices, particularly in the context of employee screening and background checks.

 If you missed the live presentation or wish to revisit its valuable insights, you can access a recording.
-Just download or watch it using the link below and gain a deeper understanding of these critical legal aspects.
+Just download or watch it using the button below and gain a deeper understanding of these critical legal aspects.

 Morgan's presentation was divided into several key areas, emphasizing the three main compliance components for end-users under the FCRA: Disclosure and Authorization, Permissible Purpose, and Adverse Action Procedures.
 He highlighted the importance of obtaining written authorization before conducting background checks and the nuances of permissible purposes for such reports.